sunzeyeah/RLHF/src/resources/config/deepspeed/README.md

             "max_in_cpu": 1e9
         },
         "overlap_comm": false, # "if set to true, trades off increased GPU RAM usage to lower all-reduce latency. overlap_comm uses 4.5x the allgather_bucket_size and reduce_bucket_size values.
 So if they are set to 5e8, this requires a 9GB footprint (5e8 x 2Bytes x 2 x 4.5).
 Therefore, if you have a GPU with 8GB or less RAM, to avoid getting OOM-errors you will need to reduce those parameters to about 2e8, which would require 3.6GB"
+        "reduce_bucket_size": "auto", # "Number of elements reduced/allreduced at a time.
+Limits the memory required for the allgather for large model sizes.
+When set auto, it equals hidden_size*hidden_size"
         # only stage-2 params
         "allgather_partitions": true,
         "allgather_bucket_size": 5e8, # "Number of elements allgathered at a time.
 Limits the memory required for the allgather for large model sizes"